A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: Introduction

-Regarding the methodologies to obtain the AR($p$) model parameters, the vast majority of works make use of the Yule-Walker (YW) equations \cite{Spanos1981,Spanos1983,Reed1983,Samaras1985}, which establish relationships between the $p+1$ AR parameters and the $p+1$ first autocovariance terms, from $l=0$ to $l=p$.
+Regarding the methodologies to obtain the AR($p$) model parameters, the vast majority of works make use of the Yule-Walker (Y-W) equations \cite{Spanos1981,Spanos1983,Reed1983,Samaras1985}, which establish relationships between the $p+1$ AR parameters and the $p+1$ first autocovariance terms, from $l=0$ to $l=p$.
 These relationships arise simply from applying the definition of the autocovariance function for time lags from $0$ to $p$.
 In the context of this work, these expressions are referred to as autocovariance equations for time lags from $0$ to $p$.
-It will be shown that this approach leads to a perfect match of the first $p+1$ terms of the target autocovariance function, although there exists no means to improve the matching between the target and the theoretical AR autocovariance functions for lags larger than $p$.
-This fact is problematic for processes with high inertia (i.e. large integral time scale) or situations in which small sampling times of the time series are employed, because large values of the model order $p$ are required to guarantee the matching of the target autocovariance function in a sufficiently wide range of time lags, reducing model parsimony and increasing the computational cost to determine the model coefficients \cite{Spanos1983}.
+This approach leads to a perfect match of the first $p+1$ terms of the target autocovariance function.
+Consequently, under this approach, there exists no means to improve the matching between the target and the theoretical AR autocovariance functions for lags larger than the model order, $p$.
+This fact is problematic for processes with high inertia (i.e., large integral time scale) or situations in which small sampling times of the time series are employed, because large values of the model order $p$ are required to guarantee the matching of the target autocovariance function in a sufficiently wide range of time lags.
+But large $p$ values reduce model parsimony and increase the computational cost to determine the model coefficients \cite{Spanos1983,Dimitriadis2018}.
 Model parsimony refers to achieving a certain model performance with the lowest number of model parameters, and is considered a key feature in time series modelling \cite{Box2016}.
 A proposal to preserve model parsimony is to use ARMA models \cite{Gersch1976,Samaras1985}.
-Several methodologies have been developed, typically based on a multi-stage approaches to build the ARMA model by combining an AR($p$) model previously defined with a MA($q$) component.
-However, the potential of these approaches may be limited because MA processes show non-zero autocovariance only in the first $q+1$ terms, see for example \cite{Madsen2007}.
+Several methodologies have been developed, typically based on multistage approaches that build the ARMA model by combining an AR($p$) model previously defined with a MA($q$) component.
+However, the potential of these approaches may be limited because MA processes show nonzero autocovariance only in the first $q+1$ terms, see for example \cite{Madsen2007}.
 Thus, the improvement of the matching between target and the theoretical autocovariance functions for large time lags could be conditioned to considering high $q$ values.
+In this article, a proposal for overcoming this limitation is introduced in Section \ref{subsec_fromVar2AR}.
+It consists in including autocovariance equations for lags larger than $p$ in the procedure.